 Naturally, the entrepreneur has developed a few other tricks for staying comfy in her shoes, and she said it all starts with wearing the right shoe size.
 "Your shoe size may change depending on what kind of shoes you wear," she said.

-Butler also recommends arch pads for additional support and recommends selecting your insoles carefully.
+Butler also suggested arch pads for additional support and recommended selecting your insoles carefully.
 "Don't ever use an insole unless when you bought the shoes, you had the insole with you and made your size and style selection with the insole in the shoe," she said.
 "If you add an insole later, it automatically makes the shoe tighter, which causes irritation."

 "A stiletto heel puts more pressure on your back," he told TODAY Style.
 "If you wear a platform style shoe, you don't have as strong of a pitch.
 With a small pitch, your foot is at a less severe angle, and that can relieve pressure."

-Sadly, Still Standing won't help or prevent blisters — when you find that product, let us know! — but judging by the height of Robbie's chic Jimmy Choo "Minny" sandals at the Oscars, and the smile on her face, we're guessing it does a pretty good job.
+Sadly, Still Standing won't help or prevent blisters — but judging by the height of Robbie's chic Jimmy Choo "Minny" sandals at the Oscars, and the smile on her face, we're guessing it does a pretty good job.

 This article was originally published on March 8, 2018.

 - The 1 product that makes Brooklyn Decker look like she's 'glowing all day'